March 14th, 2018|

 - Lost wages

 - Loss of ability to earn an income

 - How the TBI impacts the victim physically, emotionally, cognitively and behaviorally

 Under certain circumstances, a victim may be awarded punitive damages for his or her personal injury claim.
 Punitive damages serve as a monetary punishment imposed on the at-fault party to discourage the same behavior from being repeated in the future.
 This only occurs in cases where the at-fault party’s behavior was grossly negligent, reckless or malicious.

 If you or a loved one has suffered a traumatic brain injury, the experienced personal injury lawyers at Cory Watson Attorneys are ready to fight for you.
-To ensure you and your loved ones receive adequate compensation for a TBI injury, you should immediately consult with an attorney to discuss your claim.
+To ensure you and your loved ones receive the compensation you deserve for a TBI injury, immediately consult with an attorney to discuss your claim.

 Our dedicated brain injury lawyers at Cory Watson Attorneys can discuss your legal options and help develop a strategy to obtain the justice and compensation that you are entitled to receive.
 Contact us today by calling (877) 562-0000 or by completing our free case evaluation form.